jhabets/visual-asset-management-system/README.md

 -   While we are limited to these formats to view assets, any file format may be uploaded to VAMS.
 -   There are some limitations with formats that leverage multiple files such as glTF that uses json with references to other files.
--   Some viewers like Potree Viewer requires additional pipelines to be deployed to fully generate and view visualizer files.
+-   Some viewers like Potree Viewer requires additional pipelines to be deployed to fully generate and view point cloud files.

 ## Install